common-fate/docs-archive/docs/granted/usage/storing-iam-credentials-securely.md

 COMMANDS:
-   add               Add IAM credentials to secure storage import            Import credentials from ~/.credentials file into secure storage update            Update existing credentials in secure storage list              Lists the profiles in secure storage clear             Remove credentials from secure storage, this also removes the associated profile entry from the AWS config file export-plaintext  Export credentials from the secure storage to ~/.aws/credentials file in plaintext help, h           Shows a list of commands or help for one command
+   add               Add IAM credentials to secure storage import            Import plaintext IAM user credentials from AWS credentials file into secure storage update            Update existing credentials in secure storage list              Lists the profile names for credentials in secure storage remove            Remove credentials from secure storage and an associated profile if it exists in the AWS config file export-plaintext  Export credentials from the secure storage to ~/.aws/credentials file in plaintext help, h           Shows a list of commands or help for one command

 OPTIONS:
-   --help, -h  show help (default: false)
+   --help, -h  show help (default: false
 ```

 ## `add` command